kulkarni-1983/kong-proxy-app/README.md

 The below generally do not need changing in regular process and mostly one time activity.
  - **ENV** - environment name used AWS resource names
  - **AWS_REGION** and **AWS_DEFAULT_REGION** - AWS Region where the stack should be deployed
- - **REPOSITORY_URL**- Deployment assumes that Repository is already create and uploads the container images to the specified location
+ - **REPOSITORY_URL**- Deployment assumes that Repository is already created and uploads the container images to the specified location
  - **VPC_NAME** - VPC and subnet across multiple AZs must be setup before starting the deployment process.
  - **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** - Access for the AWS Cli and cloudformation. **Please note NOT to checkin the keys to repository**
  - **DESIRED_CAPACITY** and **MAX_CAPACITY** - Desired and max capacity of number Instances and Tasks